thien-do/thien-do/work.md

 [anduin]: https://www.anduintransact.com/

 2018 – 2019.
 Co-created the [Anduin Design][adesign] UI framework with [Tri Nguyen][tri] and [Phuoc Nguyen][phuoc].
-Its minimal and friendly API made it possible for all engineers to take part in UI works.
+Its minimal and friendly API made it possible for all engineers to take part in UI work.
 This accelerated our feedback loop and helped us validate and launch ideas much faster.

 [tri]: https://www.trilmn.com/
 [phuoc]: https://twitter.com/nghuuphuoc